coinbase/nft-dapp-starter-kit/README.md

-# NFT DApp Starter Kit 🏗️
+# NFT Dapp Starter Kit 🏗️

+❗ **WARNING: This repo is currently a work-in-progress.
+Please do not use for purposes other than learning.
+It is slated to officially release by the third week of June 2022** 🔴

 Ready to bootstrap your own NFT minting site?
-Get started here :) We have smart contracts, a minting UI and metadata generation scripts for you to get started.
+Get started here.
+This boilerplate repo contains an NFT minting contract, a sample frontend dapp, and metadata generation scripts for you to get started.

 ## Get Started